tinyplex/tinybase/site/guides/01_the_basics/1_getting_started.md

 ![Thumbnail of Vite app](https://tinybase.org/vite-tinybase.png 'Thumbnail of Vite app')

-In fact, there are nine templates for TinyBase, depending on whether you want to use TypeScript or React, and the integrations you want to target.
+In fact, there are ten templates for TinyBase, depending on whether you want to use TypeScript or React, and the integrations you want to target.
 Instructions are available in the README of each: